 Mistake #10: I spent a small fortune without stopping to think it through.

-I mentioned spending at least $35,000 on Emlyn's books, right?
+I mentioned spending at least $35,000 on my books, right?
 Because I did.
 As Melissa Storm, I'm going to spend far less money, and I'm going to spend it smarter.
 I'm going to work on being more authentic, on writing better books, on making deeper connections–not just on creating a flashier show.

 Is your head spinning?
 So many mistakes over such a relatively short span of time.
 What mistakes have you made as an author?
 What would you change if you could do it all over again?